 Myth: “There’s no law against taking in wildlife, is there?.”

 Fact: Yes, there is a law against it.
 Raising or keeping wildlife is illegal under the Nova Scotia Wildlife Act.

 Myth: “Well, if I can’t take in this animal, what can be done to save it?”

 Fact: If an animal seems to be hurt, lost or abandoned, do not approach it.
-Observe its behaviour and then call your local Department of Lands and Forestry office.
+Observe its behaviour and then call your local Department of Natural Resources and Renewables office.
 Wildlife specialists will help determine how best to help the animal.